 Many online platforms (e.g., Amazon and Groupon) oﬀer time-locked sales campaigns as an innovative sell-ing mechanism, whereby third-party vendors sell their products at a ﬁxed price for a pre-speciﬁed length of time.
 To alleviate customers’ uncertainty and to inﬂuence their inference about a product’s value, platforms often display to upcoming customers some information about previous customers’ purchase decisions, which are the platform’s proprietary observation.
 Using a dynamic Bayesian persuasion framework, we formulate and study how a platform should optimally design its dynamic information provision strategy to maximize its expected revenue.
 We establish an equivalent reformulation of the platform’s information design prob-lem by signiﬁcantly reducing the dimensionality of the platform’s message space and proprietary history.
 Speciﬁcally, we show that it suﬃces for the platform to use only three messages in disclosing information: a neutral recommendation that induces a customer to make her purchase decision according to her private assessment about the product; and a positive (resp., negative) recommendation that induces a customer to make the purchase (resp., not to make the purchase) by ignoring her private assessment.
 We also show that the platform’s proprietary history can be represented by the net purchase position, a single-dimensional summary statistic that computes the diﬀerence between the cumulative purchases and non-purchases made by customers who receive the neutral recommendation from the platform.
 Subsequently, the platform’s prob-lem can be formulated and solved eﬃciently as a linear program.
 Further, we propose and optimize over a class of heuristic policies.
 The best heuristic policy, which we characterize analytically, is easy-to-implement, simple-to-prescribe, and near-optimal policy.
 Speciﬁcally, this heuristic policy provides only neutral recommendations to customers arriving up to a cut-oﬀ customer and provides only positive or negative recommendations to customers arriving afterwards.
 The recommendation is positive if and only if the net purchase position achieved right after the cut-oﬀ customer exceeds a threshold.
 Finally, we demonstrate that the best heuristic policy improves the platform’s revenue over naıve policies commonly used in practice, such as the no-disclosure and full-disclosure policies, and captures at least 90% of the optimal revenue.

-David Shmoys (Laibe/Acheson Professor of Business Management & Leadership Studies School of Operations Research and Information Engineering Department of Computer Science, Cornell University)
+David Shmoys (Laibe/Acheson Profesor of Business Management and Leadership, Department of Computer Science, Cornell)

 Models and Algorithms in Support of Modern Urban Mobility